 Write for Local Banquet

 Interested in writing a story for Local Banquet that explores agriculture in Vermont?
 Great plan.
-Here are some guidelines.
+Here’s How.

 Please pitch a story first, don't send a final version for consideration.
 Email to email@example.com.
 If you want to submit a story idea but not actually write the story, that's fine too - just make it clear in your message.